How to Write a Resume Without Work Experience

 4. Emphasize your educational background

-When you’re creating a resume without work experience it’s crucial to elevate your educational experience.
+When you’re creating a resume without work experience it’s crucial to elevate your educational background.
 Often, a new grad or entry-level resume will include the relevant education experience at the top of your resume.
 Once you start building out work experience you’ll put education on the bottom.
 But if you want to get a relevant job in your field with no work experience you’ll give your degree more prominence.
 You might include a line for your GPA, particularly if it’s high or if you graduated with honors.
 You might also include a line or two about the skills you developed or relevant classes you’ve taken that directly relate to the role you’re applying to.
 You could add keywords that are listed in the job posting in this section as well where it relates to what you learned in the classroom.

 5. Include your key soft skills